FREQUENTLY ASKED QUESTIONS (FAQ)

 Can we travel one-way to our destination or do we have to travel round trip?

 If you are unable to return the trailer in Kirkland, WA we may be able to come and pick it up.
-This must be arranged on a case-by-case basis and you will need to contact firstname.lastname@example.org to confirm the feasibility of such an arrangement before booking.
+This must be arranged on a case-by-case basis and you will need to contact email@example.com to confirm the feasibility of such an arrangement before booking.
 Remote return service will incur delivery charges: 0-25 miles = $100; 26-50 miles = $200.
-Contact us for returns over 50 miles.
+Deliveries incur another fee (see above).
+Contact us for returns over 60 miles.

-What kind of insurance do I need to tow the trailer?
+What kind of insurance do I need to tow a rental trailer?

 How do I know my hitch and towing capacity?

-Your vehicle should be capable of towing 2,700-3,500 lbs depending on how full you pack it with food, water, clothes, and gear (our trailers are about 2,500 lbs empty) and have a towing package with a 2” hitch ball and a 4-pin wire connector.
+Your vehicle should be capable of towing 2,700-3,500 lbs depending on how full you pack your rental trailer with food, water, clothes, and gear (our Woodland model is about 2,500 lbs completely empty).
+You should have at least a Class II receiver hitch with a 2" trailer ball that is ideally about 19" off the ground at its top (16-24" works) as well as a functioning 4-pin wire connector.
 You may refer to this helpful resource for information on vehicle weights to see if your vehicle is able to tow our trailer: http://www.trailerlife.com/trailer-towing-guides.
 If you have any questions or concerns please check with your dealership, owner’s manual, or email us at firstname.lastname@example.org.
-If you need advice about installing a towing package on your vehicle or if you want to rent an appfopriate vehicle from a third-party, please contact us and we will assist you.
+If you need advice about installing a towing package on your vehicle or if you want to rent an appropriate vehicle from a third-party, please contact us and we will assist you.
 If you want to confirm that your current tow package is acceptable, you may visit our Kirkland facility, by appointment, before your rental for a quick pre-check.
 Contact us in advance if you would like this inspection of your towing package or a tutorial on driving with the trailer.
 In the end, you are responsible for arriving with a capable vehicle—no refunds will be offered at time of pick-up if you are unable to properly tow our trailers.
 At pick-up, we will offer towing hookup assistance and inspection as well.

 Where is the closest place to have a hitch installed?